arnavgautam/TreeHacks2015/HOLs/HOL-WebServiceAndIdentity/HOL.md

 	    </behaviors>
 	````

-	>**Note:** WCF 3.5 default metadata publishing mechanisms do not work too well in Windows Azure.
-The issue is in the way in which URIs are included in WSDL documents: the default behavior will include the internal ports used by the Windows Azure load balancer, which are not addressable from external callers.
+	>**Note:** WCF 3.5 default metadata publishing mechanisms do not work too well in Microsoft Azure.
+The issue is in the way in which URIs are included in WSDL documents: the default behavior will include the internal ports used by the Microsoft Azure load balancer, which are not addressable from external callers.
 As a result, you cannot simply create a service reference using the standard tools (**svcutil** or **add service reference** in Visual Studio).
 The issue is described in a KB article, which provides a hotfix for resolving the problem.
 The hotfix is listed among the prerequisites for the lab.
 The **useRequestHeadersForMetadataAddress** behavior configuration enables the hotfix and induces WCF to use the load balancer's address instead of one internal node address.

 	>You can find further information at [http://support.microsoft.com/kb/971842/](http://support.microsoft.com/kb/971842/).